 When will I see the results?

 You will be given the outcomes of the Dermoscopy examination a few hours after the procedure.

 How long the examination takes?

 It only takes around 30 to 40 minutes.

 Generally, Dermoscopy mole evaluation is a non-invasive method and depends on optics and microscopy.
 It does not require tissue excision, so there is no pain.

 It depends on the patient’s personal assessments, risk factors, and expert recommendations.
 Usually, your doctor will determine how often you need screening and evaluation.

 What would it be a good idea for me to do if a mole changes before I am expected for my next examination?

-At Euromed clinic center Dubai, every skin examination is performed under the supervision of board-certified surgeons and radiologists.
-The clinic has introduced a free consultation for all its valuable clients in the United Arab Emirates.
-Now you can book your free consultation by just filling an online form or by contacting us on the given numbers.
+At Euromed Clinic Center, every skin examination is performed under the supervision of board-certified surgeons and radiologists.
+So, if you want a reliable clinic for Mole Evaluation in Dubai, get in touch with us for Dermoscopy.
+Our clinic has introduced initial consultation for its valuable clients in the United Arab Emirates.
+You can schedule your consultation by filling the online form below or contacting us on the given numbers.